DChaps14/FullModel/README.md

 ## Setting up images for training
 To utilise our own dataset, the training images need to be established in a particular way, such that they can be accessed by the YOLOv5 model.
-The YOLOv5 model needs a yaml file that outlines how many classes need to be trained, what these classes are.
+The YOLOv5 model needs a yaml file that outlines how many classes need to be trained, and what these classes are.
 The format should be as follows:

 ``train: ../UNetPredictions/yolov5/images/train``